 Brown is equally skilled in both film and digital processes.
-While he prefers black and white film and the darkroom for monochrome images, all color work is created and printed with current digital methods.
+While he prefers black and white film and the darkroom for monochrome images, all color work is created and printed with digital methods.

 - East Texas Pipe Organ Festival Archives, Kilgore, Texas, November 2014, March 2015, November 2015